 - Check out what is available from the library

 - Get to know your campus virtually by looking at site maps.
-This will be useful for when you can return to campus and for getting to know your local area

 - Brush up on your IT skills and download useful software like Microsoft Office, which is available for free to all students